Troubadour (West Hollywood, California): 1970s

-1980s
+1980s/1990s

 In the 1980s the club became associated with glam metal bands such as Candy, Cinderella, Guns N' Roses, L.A.
-Guns, Mötley Crüe, Poison, Ratt, Warrant, NEWHAVEN and W.A.S.P.
+Guns, Mötley Crüe, Poison, Ratt, Warrant and W.A.S.P.
 Guns N' Roses played their first show at the Troubadour, and were also discovered by a David Geffen A&R representative at the club.
-During the glam and metal years, Gina Barsamian was the primary booking agent for the club.
-It continued to attract non-glam metal acts through this time and into the 1990s such as Fiona Apple, Steve Earle, Mudhoney, Silverchair and Radiohead.
+It continued to attract non-glam metal acts through this time and into the 1990s such as Fiona Apple, Steve Earle, Mudhoney, the Red Hot Chili Peppers, Silverchair and Radiohead.
+Incubus would intercut live footage from their performance at the club on February 25, 1995 into the video for their single Take Me to Your Leader in 1996.

 21st century

 In the 21st century, the venue is well known for promoting artists as diverse as Arctic Monkeys, Bastille, Billy Talent, Jason Mraz, Coldplay, Franz Ferdinand, Kina Grannis, Ray LaMontagne, Lawson, the Libertines, Melt Banana, Metz, Joanna Newsom, and Orville Peck.
 Rise Against filmed at the club five nights in a row for a DVD, Generation Lost.
 On April 1, 2016, it saw the first show of Guns N' Roses since Slash and Duff McKagan had rejoined the band.
 Busted's first show as a reformed band in America was performed at the Troubadour in June 2017.
 The first concert of Grace VanderWaal's first national tour was held at the Troubadour on November 5, 2017.
-2006 Sheriff Dept was called against BRIGHTBLACK MORNING LIGHT as feedback echoed from Soundbooth.
 Stone Temple Pilots' first live performance with their newest singer Jeff Gutt was held in November 2017.

-Like many small businesses and music venues, the Troubadour has struggled during the COVID-19 pandemic; it launched a GoFundMe page in May 2020, which raised $70,000.
+Like many small businesses and music venues, the Troubadour struggled during the COVID-19 pandemic; it launched a GoFundMe page in May 2020, which raised $70,000.
 In August, Elton John celebrated his 50th anniversary of playing the venue, and expressed his concern about the survival of the nightclub.
-The comedian Bill Burr has hosted two of his Monday Morning Podcasts from the venue to raise money during the pandemic by selling limited edition signed posters.
+The comedian Bill Burr hosted two of his Monday Morning Podcasts from the venue to raise money during the pandemic by selling limited edition signed posters.
+On August 19, 2025, the Canadian pop artist Carly Rae Jepsen played a special show at the Troubadour to celebrate the tenth anniversary of her album Emotion.